spacesyntax/GateTransformer/README.md

 Gates are usually drawn perpendicular to the axial line, with varying lengths.
 For presentation of movement observations the typical output is a map showing lines along the axial lines to indicate the movement direction.
 The gates should all be rotated 90degrees and have the same length.

 ## Installation
 Currently the plugin is not available through the QGIS plugins repository.
-To install you need to download the latest Plugin.zip file from the releases page (link).
+To install you need to download the latest GateTransformer_private_0.0.1B.zip file from the releases page (https://github.com/OpenDigitalWorks/GateTransformer/releases).
 Unzip and copy the entire folder into the QGIS plugins directory.

 This directory can be found here:
 * MS Windows: C:\Users\[your user name]\.qgis2\python\plugins\